Rah Rah Rochester

 At the Antique Mall on Third, I found a 95-year-old postcard of Minnehaha Falls.
 At John Kruesel's General Merchandise, I found a whole case of souvenirs from Imperial Russia, including a 1913 lunch pail celebrating the tercentenary of the Romanov dynasty and an 1896 "blood cup'' from the coronation of Nicholas II, where more than 1,000 people were crushed to death in a stampede.

 But the shop is best known for selling unusual lighting fixtures.

 "People always say, 'Did these come from people's houses here in Rochester?' and I have to say no,'' said dealer Graylen Becker.
 "Generally, people's tastes are as conservative as their politics.''

 Proprietor Kruesel has put quotations onto the facade of his store that reflect his views.
 One is by Dr. Charlie Mayo — "The greatest contribution we can make is to prepare the oncoming generations to think for themselves'' — and one is by Mayo's brother, Dr. Will: "This country rightfully has based its idea of a safe democracy on education.''

 Historic Third Street is lined with antiques shops and restaurants.

-We had a lot of choices for dinner — contrary to common wisdom, Rochester does have interesting restaurants — but
+We had a lot of choices for dinner — contrary to common wisdom, Rochester does have interesting restaurants and breweries, too.

-From Third Street, it was a short walk to the Mayo Civic Center, where the popular Louisiana Cajun band Beausoleil was playing.
+It also has nightlife.
+At the Mayo Civic Center, the popular Louisiana Cajun band Beausoleil was playing.
 Ticket-takers handed out strands of Mardi Gras beads at the door, and as soon as the band launched into its fast, blues-laced Cajun and zydeco songs, the crowd filled the auditorium's dance floor.

 Only a few people knew the Cajun two-step, but older folks did the polka and a cluster of young people bounced up and down, waved their hands and formed a conga line.